ibmsoe/Autoport/README.md

 More Things to do
 ==========
-- Allow the app to be able to pick from latest stable to latest release.
 - Look into interpreted languages automation (they don't need to build so there should be an easy way to automate this right?)
 - Found a bug, the app doesn't actually sort by last updated correctly.
 - Recursively add project dependencies to jenkins if it is a maven project